 2. Can I go to the LTA customer service centre to renew my COE?

-If you need to renew your COE, you can do so via bank transfer on OneMotoring.
+However, you don’t need to go down to the customer service centre to renew your COE.
+You can do so easily via bank transfer on OneMotoring.
 If you renew your COE after its expiry date, you will be subjected to late fees from S$50 to $250.
 Better to do it before it expires!

 If you are unable to renew your COE within a month of its expiry date, please contact LTA and request for an extension.
 Your vehicle will be automatically deregistered if an extension is not granted and you won’t be able to renew its COE again.
 Do note that the LTA customer service centre will remain closed until further notice.

 Most loan providers would be also allowed to resume operations from 2 June.
 Do bookmark this link if you want the best COE renewal loan rates for later on via SwiftQuote.

 3. What about June’s COE bidding exercise?
 Can I still make a bid?

 Answer: Yes – chiong ah!
 LTA has announced that COE bidding exercises will resume on 6 July, 2020.

 Motor dealers and vehicle buyers can start planning and confirming your purchase now.

 4. Can I still buy a car during this period?
 Got a lot of sales leh.